 Efforts to encourage applications from minority and women candidates are undertaken in the context of the potential pool.
 Although the makeup of professionals employed in health sciences libraries, and in the library profession as a whole, has historically been predominantly white and female, a somewhat more diverse group is entering the pipeline of graduates and library leadership positions.
-The appointment of female directors in academic health sciences libraries began to more nearly match their percentage of the overall workforce by the late 1980s [20].
-Search committees should consider advertising and contacts targeted to identify and encourage minority applicants.
-Current data on gender and race and ethnicity of librarians are maintained and available from professional organizations [4,21,22].
-Networking and recruiting opportunities need to be cultivated as part of everyday institutional activities and a diversity and inclusion plan in order to be effective at the time of a search [23].
+The Association of Research Libraries, which includes some academic medical libraries, reported in 2015 that 80% of its medical library directors were female [24].
+Of all AAHSL directors reporting in 2016, 78.7% were female and 17.7% were non-white.
+Search committees and recruiting firms should consider advertising and contacts targeted to identify and encourage minority applicants.
+Current data on gender and race and ethnicity of librarians are maintained and available from professional organizations [6,23,24].

+Networking and recruiting opportunities need to be cultivated as part of everyday institutional activities and a diversity and inclusion plan in order to be effective at the time of a search [25].

-Search committees should seek to maximize the pool of qualified candidates from the beginning.
+Search committees and recruiting firms should seek to maximize the pool of qualified candidates from the beginning.
 Many other senior positions in academic health centers enjoy a larger potential pool of applicants than is true for library directors.
-Consequently, it is advisable for committees to undertake a wide range of recruitment approaches.
+Consequently, it is advisable to undertake a wide range of recruitment approaches.